-Table 1.2 The three main groups of countries(classified by per capita income and economic structure)
+Table 1.2 The three main groups of countries (classified by per capitaincome and economic structure)

-Low-income developing countries Global periphery This group of around 30 countries is classified by the World Bank as having low average incomes of US\$1,045 or below (2015 values) and a low per capita gross domestic product (GDP).
+Low-income developing countries Global periphery This group of around 30 countries is classified by the World Bank as having low average incomes of US\$1035 or below (2020 values) and a low per capita gross domestic product (GDP).
 Agriculture still plays an important role in their economies.
-Some of these states suffer from political instability and conflict; some, including Somalia and Eritrea, have been described pejoratively as 'failed states' (the term 'fragile state' may be preferable to use).
-Middle- income emerging economies (EEs) Semi- periphery These are around 80 countries that have begun to experience higher rates of economic growth, usually due to rapid factory expansion and industrialization.
+Some of these states suffer from political instability and conflict; some, including Somalia and Eritrea, have been described disrespectfully as 'failed states' (the term 'fragile state' may be preferable to use).
+Middle- income emerging economies (EEs) Global semi- periphery These are around 100 countries that have begun to experience higher rates of economic growth, usually due to rapid factory expansion and industrialization.
 The number of EEs has increased rapidly in recent decades: this is linked to the spread of globalization and investment by transnational corporations (TNCs) in EEs (leading to economic 'take-off' being achieved).
 Emerging economies are roughly synonymous with the World Bank's 'middle-income' category of countries and include China, India, Indonesia, Brazil, Mexico, Nigeria and South Africa.
-They are home to a rising number of the 'global middle class' (people with discretionary income they can spend on consumer goods).
+They are home to 75 per cent of the world's population and a rising number of the 'global middle class' (people with discretionary income they can spend on consumer goods).
 Definitions of this vary: some organizations define the global middle class as people with an annual income of over US\$10,000; others use a benchmark of US\$10 per day income.
-High-income developed countries (HICs) Global core This group of around 80 countries is classified by the World Bank as having high average incomes of US\$12,736 or above (2015 values).
+High-income developed countries (HICs) Global core This group of nearly 80 countries is classified by the World Bank as having high average incomes of US\$12,696 or above (2020 values).
 Around half are sometimes called 'developed' countries.
-These are states where office work has overtaken factory employment, creating a 'post-industrial' economy.
-There are also around 40 smaller high-income countries and territories (of roughly one million people or fewer), including Bahrain, Qatar, Liechtenstein and the Cayman Islands.
+Many are states where office work has overtaken factory employment, creating a 'post-industrial' economy.
+There are around 40 smaller high-income countries and territories (of roughly one million people or fewer), including Bahrain, Qatar, Liechtenstein and the Cayman Islands.